-Adjust the Program – BreezyHR shall monitor, evaluate, and adjust, as it deems necessary, the Information Security Program in light of any relevant changes in technology or industry security standards, the sensitivity of Customer Data, and internal or external threats to BreezyHR or the Customer Data.
+Adjust the Program – Vendor shall monitor, evaluate, and adjust, as it deems necessary, the Information Security Program in light of any relevant changes in technology or industry security standards, the sensitivity of Customer Data, and internal or external threats to Breezy or the Customer Data.

-Confidentiality - BreezyHR shall require that all BreezyHR employees who are granted access to Customer Data undergo appropriate screening, where lawfully permitted, and enter into a confidentiality agreement prior to being granted such access.
+Confidentiality - Vendor shall require that all Breezy employees who are granted access to Customer Data undergo appropriate screening, where lawfully permitted, and enter into a confidentiality agreement prior to being granted such access.

 ANNEX III – LIST OF SUB-PROCESSORS